-Lasers have been used by plastic surgeons and other physicians as a surgical instrument for many years.
+Laser Treatments have been used by plastic surgeons and other physicians for many years.
 Laser energy can be used to cut, vaporize or selectively remove skin and deeper tissues.
 There are many different methods for the surgical use of lasers.

 Fraxel™ laser treatment is used to treat conditions such as fine wrinkles, fine lines, surface roughness, acne scars, enlarged pores, brown spots and pigmented lesions.

-The Fraxel™ laser procedure requires multiple treatments over a period of several months.
+Fraxel™ laser treatment procedures require multiple treatments over a period of several months.
 Photographs may be taken to document the changes that take place.
 With your consent, these photos may be used for publication or presentation in a scientific journal or lecture; however, your name will remain confidential.

 You will be interviewed to obtain information regarding your medical history, and a clinical examination will be conducted to assess your skin type and to determine if you are a good candidate for this treatment.

 - Prior to treatment, you will be asked to remove any make-up you are wearing.

 - The area to be treated will be anesthetized with topical numbing cream.

 - Following your treatment, you will experience swelling, redness and flaking similar to moderate sunburn for 3 to 14 days.